This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 China’s National Health Commission has confirmed the virus can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.

-There are more than 160 confirmed cases of Wuhan coronavirus in more than 20 countries outside mainland China.
+There are at least 180 confirmed cases of Wuhan coronavirus in more than 20 countries outside mainland China.
 Only one person has died outside of mainland China from the virus — a 44-year-old Chinese man in the Philippines.

 A number of countries, such as the United States and Japan, have evacuated their nationals on flights from Wuhan, capital of Hubei province.